ahmedbesbes/character-based-cnn/README.md

 # Results

-I have tested this model on a set of french labeled customer reviews (over 3 millions).
+I have tested this model on a set of french labeled customer reviews (of over 3 millions rows).
 I reported the metrics in TensorboardX.

-The results are petty amazing.
+The results are petty amazing: the F1 score is over 0.94 on the test set.

 ![Training metrics](plots/training_metrics.PNG)

+# Dependencies

+- numpy
+- pandas
+- sklearn
+- PyTorch 0.4.1
+- tensorboardX